An ethical company with sound governance

 Devro had a multi-language, externally-hosted whistleblowing system.
 This is primarily designed to offer employees a confidential way of raising issues which they do not feel confident to pursue through the usual channels, but third-party stakeholders are also welcome to use it.
 A Board-approved procedure for handling any issue raised through the hotline is in place.

 Devro’s policy on Business Conduct, accessed via this link, sets out what clearly what we expect from our people.
-All employees and business partners are expected to comply with every aspect of it.
-At the end of the year, each of our senior people must sign a certificate confirming full compliance throughout the year.
+All business partners are expected to comply with every aspect of it.
+At the end of the year, each of our senior people must sign a certificate confirming full compliance with our internal Business Conduct Policy throughout the year.
 In 2019, 302 people affirmed compliance, and we had no instances of non-compliance.

 Devro is proud of its track record on Corporate Governance, and a full report, approved by the Board, is published each year in our Annual Report.
 Follow this link to the 2019 report.